The Eureka Prize for Science Journalism is sponsored by the Department of Industry, Innovation and Science.

 Entrants are required to declare and disclose any subsequent corrections or challenges to the accuracy of an entry, or claims of plagiarism or defamation against the work submitted.

-All entrants must be Australian citizens or permanent residents.
+All entrants must be a) Australian citizens, b) Australian permanent residents, or c) New Zealand citizens who were resident in Australia at the time the work was undertaken.
 Where the entry is by a team, all members of the team must meet this criterion.

 Work entered must adhere to the highest ethical standard of investigative journalism – including the MEAA Code of Ethics.